memtt/malt/src/doc/code_entry_points.md

 Outputing is managed by the global profiler state object in onExit() function member.
 It mostly use the subclasses :

  - SymbolResolver to resolve symbols from addresses (currently use call to add2line programm from binutils).
- - ValgrindOutputter to write a KCachegrind compatible profile by converting the internal MATT representation of stack tree.
+ - ValgrindOutputter to write a KCachegrind compatible profile by converting the internal MALT representation of stack tree.

 Other revelant classes